This Wasabi Coleslaw recipe is a spicy twist on the basic coleslaw recipe that many of us love to serve up at cookouts and picnics.

-If you have kids who love spicy foods, they’re love this easy coleslaw recipe.
+If you have kids who love spicy foods, they’ll love this easy coleslaw recipe.

-I also thought my Japanese coleslaw recipe would be a wonderful dish to serve with stir fry, sushi takeout, or anytime you’re cooking up anything Asian inspired.
+I also thought my wasabi flavored coleslaw recipe would be a wonderful dish to serve with stir fry, sushi takeout, or anytime you’re cooking up anything Asian inspired.

-Wasabi Cole Slaw would also be delicious on fish tacos.
+Wasabi coleslaw is also delicious on fish tacos.
 Seriously, you have to try it!

 If you can’t find wasabi mayonnaise for this easy coleslaw recipe, take olive oil mayonnaise and add wasabi paste to it a quarter teaspoon at a time.
 It’s powerful stuff, so adjust for taste as you go.